 Changing standard set for questions will help you assess your students based on subject specific standards.
-It will also provide your students with a rubric as they are answering questions.
-Furthermore, selecting a standard set enables you to accumulate data on student performance in your reports.
+Also, it provides your students with a rubric as they are answering questions.
+Additionally, selecting a standard set enables you to accumulate data on student performance in your reports.

 How are notes in Actively Learn different?

-In Actively Learn, notes act as that digital 'tap on the shoulder' for students as they are going through and reading.
-They're GREAT scaffolding for students, and you can add them into any text, just where they'll be most helpful for your students.
-Better yet, you can also add images, or videos into notes, to help fill additional gaps in background knowledge.
+In Actively Learn, notes act as that digital 'tap on the shoulder' for students as they are reading through the text.
+They're GREAT scaffolding for students, and you can add them into text, just where they'll be most helpful for your students.

 Students can also respond to notes to share their own ideas and start discussions within a text.

-To do this simply select the pencil icon and make the changes you want and then select save.
+Simply select the pencil icon and make the changes you want.
+Then select save.

 If you're focusing on a specific learning objective or framework, and have a specific note categories you'd like to use across multiple assignments, you may want to customize your defaults.
 See how to customize your default note categories

 In Actively Learn, links help provide additional information to students as they read.
 Students can click on links and review other websites you want them to read.